php-fig/fig-standards/proposed/event-dispatcher.md

 * MAY delay calling listeners until some later point, such as using a queue system.
 * MAY call multiple Listeners concurrently (such as in an asynchronous system or a queue system with multiple worker processes).

-That is, an Emitter calling a Notify Dispatcher MUST NOT assume that any listeners have fired yet by the time the Notify Dispatcher has returned.
+An Emitter calling a Notify Dispatcher MUST NOT assume that any listeners have fired yet by the time the Notify Dispatcher has returned.

+A Notify Dispatcher is incompatible with Stoppable Events.
+If passed a Stoppable Event the Dispatcher MUST throw an `InvalidArgumentException`.

 ### Modify Dispatcher